Sound Solutions for Churches with High Ceilings and Reverberant Acoustics

 • Delay loudspeaker systems for distant seating areas.

-These loudspeaker types focus sound energy toward the congregation rather than dispersing excessive energy toward ceilings and reflective surfaces.
+These loudspeaker types help focus sound toward listeners rather than dispersing excessive energy toward ceilings and reflective surfaces.
+In addition, for churches extending several dozen meters in length, relying solely on main loudspeakers is often insufficient to provide consistent coverage.

 The Role of DSP in Reverberant Church Environments